jgrenadier/atxshortline/README.md

 # atxshortline
-A webpage and SignalR server for realtime information on grocery store status in the era of the corona virus
+A webpage and SignalR server for realtime information on Austin grocery store status in the era of the corona virus

-Here in the age or the CoronaVirus, I thought it might be useful if there was an method where people could check in realtime if their local grocery store was very busy.
+I thought it might be useful
+if there was an method where people could check in realtime if their local Austin grocery store was very busy.
 Stores like HEB do a great job of helping customers maintain social distancing by limiting the number of customers in the store at any one time.
 But it would be better if people could avoid having to standing together in long lines